Skip to content

 rsigma_uptime_seconds gauge β€” Daemon uptime in seconds.

 rsigma_input_queue_depth gauge — Events currently buffered in the source→engine channel.
+Tracked for every input, including the HTTP and OTLP push receivers.

 rsigma_output_queue_depth gauge — Results currently buffered in the engine→sink channel.